 Many of our most successful programs have involved placing resident advisors with young competition agencies for several months.
-This allows our experts to provide on-thejob training in the context of the recipient agency's current cases.
-The advisor helps to develop the investigative and analytical skills of the agency staff and introduces staff to available tools to improve the agency's effectiveness in requesting and assessing remedies in the context of the country's laws, traditions, and economic circumstances.
-The resident advisor program is particularly effective in allowing the advisor to work with a range of the recipient agency's staff.
-The FTC has recently sent resident advisors to Colombia, India, South Africa, and Vietnam.
-We also conduct short-term programs, in which experienced antitrust lawyers and economists provide training in investigational skills by using hypothetical cases to conduct simulated investigations involving issues that developing agencies typically encounter.
-For example, the FTC recently began a series of capacitybuilding workshops and video conferences on substantive and practical skills for younger competition authorities in the Southern Africa region, including the newly-formed COMESA Competition Commission.
+This allows our experts to provide on-theiob training in the context of the recipient agency's current cases.
+We also conduct shortterm programs, in which experienced antitrust lawyers and economists provide training in investigational skills by using hypothetical cases to conduct simulated investigations involving issues that developing agencies typically encounter.
+For example, the FTC recently began a series of capacity-building workshops and video conferences on substantive and practical skills for younger competition authorities in the Southern Africa region, including the COMESA Competition Commission.
+In February 2015, the FTC hosted a roundtable discussion for representatives from 13 U.S. agencies to exchange views on the provision of effective technical assistance and further opportunities to learn best practices from one another.

 The US SAFE WEB Act, enacted in 2006 and recently renewed through 2020, enables the FTC to host foreign competition and consumer protection agency officials and, in appropriate circumstances, provide them with access to non-public materials, allowing them to gain valuable experience by working with FTC case teams.
-Pursuant to this authority, the Office of International Affairs established an International Fellows and Interns Program under which foreign officials spend up to six months at the FTC learning how the FTC's legal and economic staff conduct their work.
-When the Fellows return to their home agencies they can apply their experience in their work for their home agencies, share their learning with colleagues, and help to improve cross-border cooperation through the relationships they have developed.
-The FTC has hosted 65 international lawyers, economists, and investigators from 31 jurisdictions, and will continue to expand the program.
+Pursuant to this authority, the Office of International Affairs established an International Fellows and Interns Program under which foreign officials spend up to six months at the FTC learning how the FTC's legal and economic staff conduct their work.26 When the Fellows return to their home agencies they can apply their experience in their work for their home agencies, share their learning with colleagues, and help to improve cross-border cooperation through the relationships they have developed.
+The FTC has hosted 73 international lawyers, economists, and investigators from 31 jurisdictions, and will continue to expand the program.
 FTC attorneys and economists have also worked in the competition agencies of Canada, the EU, Mexico, and the UK as part of a staff exchange program.